gaganchane/house-price-predict-kaggle/README.md

 # house-price-predict-kaggle
 Predicting sale prices of houses with 79 (numerical and categorical) features.
 This is for the Housing Prices Competition on Kaggle.

-Note: Project in progress.
-Model will continuously be improved and redundant code will be functionized.

 ## Content in Model

 * Dealing with missing data